 I’m an extroverted introvert, a writer, a gypsy with a camera.
 All of these things make for some great stories.

-Linda Donahue is the author of the soon-to-be New York Times bestselling novel Broken.
-She’s also the writer of numerous short stories, a poet, and a photographer whose work has been exhibited at shows in New York and Miami.
+Linda Donahue is a writer and poet.
+Her debut poetry collection, illusions and misdemeanors, was released in 2019.
+Her debut novel Broken, is set to be published late 2020.
+She’s also the writer of numerous short stories and a photographer whose work has been exhibited at galleries in New York and Miami.
 She’s been featured in the Palm Beach Post, Women’s World, the Wall Street Journal, and online at Lost in Cheeseland and HiP Paris.
-A long time ago, she appeared on the Mike & Maty show as well as numerous local television and radio programs.
 A former creative director and copywriter, she’s served on the board of directors of several local and regional organizations, including the American Heart Association, Tobacco Free Florida, and Florida Governor Jeb Bush’s Women and Heart Disease Task Force.
-A proud native of the Garden State, she currently resides in Miami with her dog, Bonzo.
+A proud native of the Garden State, she currently resides in Miami with her (crazy) dog, Bonzo.

 Frequently Asked Questions: